Course Learning Objectives that are related to Service Learning:

 Address: 4005 W. Oklahoma Ave.
 Milwaukee, WI 53215 (Located at Blessed Sacrament Catholic Church)

 Approximate time by car: 15 minutes.
-Head west on Wisconsin Ave toward 27th St. Turn left (south) on 27th street.
-Turn right on Oklahoma Ave towards S. 40th St. Turn left on S. 40th St. and My Good Mourning Place is on that corner.
+Head west on Wisconsin Ave. towards 27th street.
+Turn left (south) on 27th St. Turn right (west) on Oklahoma Ave. towards S. 40th.
+Turn left on S. 40th and My Good Mourning Place is on that corner.

-Description of Agency/Activities: My Good Mourning Place is a bereavement center designed to help children, teens and families cope with a loved one’s death.
-Kids attending the programs share their thoughts and memories in a caring and safe environment.
-A volunteer nurse and other trained facilitators help kids to communicate and cope with their feelings through various projects such as art and music.
-Dinner is provided for the combined parent and child support group from 6:00-7:30pm and group processing is facilitated in separate kid and parent groups.
+Description of Agency/Activities: My Good Mourning Place is a bereavement center designed to help children, teens and families cope with a loved one’s death by facilitating the grief process in a supportive environment.
+Children attending the programs share their thoughts and memories in a caring and safe environment.
+A volunteer nurse and other trained facilitators help children to communicate and cope with their feelings through various projects such as art and music.
+Team-building exercises are also facilitated in order to help children work through their grief in a positive manner.
+Dinner is provided for the combined parent and child support group from 6:00-7:30pm and group processing is facilitated in separate child and parent groups.

 Contact: Colleen Aird, email@example.com